simonjaeger/ubuntu-raspberry-image-automation/README.md

-# Automated Ubuntu image building for Raspberry Pi
+# Automated Ubuntu image building for Raspberry Pi (POC)

 This repository contains a simple script to automate the process of building custom Ubuntu images for the Raspberry Pi.
 It provides two ways of customizing the image: